-• If for I do not be been sense to the large of the sense o 3.
-If an area frame is used, describe how area sampling units are defined and formed. a.
-Is any area left out in the formation of the area frame? ☐ Yes ☐ No If Yes, what percentage of the state's population is not covered by the area frame? %
+3. If an area frame is used, describe how area sampling units are defined and formed. a.
+Is any area left out in the formation of the area frame? ☐ Yes ☐ No If Yes , what percentage of the state's population is not covered by the area frame?%

-Yes No No, please indicate the reason(s) they are not included in the Synar survey.
-Please check l that apply. ☐ State law bans vending machines.
-State law bans vending machines from locations accessible to youth. ☐ State has a contract with the FDA and is actively enforcing the vending machine requirements of the Family Smoking Prevention and Tobacco Control Act.
+If Yes ☐ State law bans vending machines. ☐ State law bans vending machines from locations accessible to youth. ☐ State has a contract with the FDA and is actively enforcing the vending machine requirements of the Family Smoking Prevention and Tobacco Control Act. ☐ Other (Please describe.) ☐ If Yes, please indicate how likely it is that vending machines will be sampled. ☐ Vending machines are sampled separately to ensure vending machines are included in the sample ☐ Vending machines are sampled together with over the counter outlets, so it is ∑ State law bans vending machines from locations accessible to youth. ☐ State has a contract with the FDA and is actively enforcing the vending machine requirements of the Family Smoking Prevention and Tobacco Control Act. ☐ Other (Please describe.) ☐ Vending machines are sampled separately to ensure vending machines are included in the sample ☐ Vending machines are sampled together with over the counter outlets, so it is ☐ State has a contract with the FDA and is actively enforcing the vending machine requirements of the Family Smoking Prevention and Tobacco Control Act. ☐ Other (Please describe.) ☐ If Yes, please indicate how likely it is that vending machines will be sampled. ☐ Vending machines are sampled separately to ensure vending machines are included in the sample ☐ Vending machines are sampled together with over the counter outlets, so it is requirements of the Family Smoking Prevention and Tobacco Control Act.
 Other (Please describe.)
-If Yes, please indicate how likely it is that vending machines will be sampled. ☐ Vending machines are sampled separately to ensure vending machines are included in the sample Vending machines are sampled together with over the counter outlets, so it is possible that no vending machines were sampled, however they are included in the sampling frame and have a non-zero probability of selection Other reasons (Please describe.)
-W Thich category below best describes the sample design?
+If Yes, please indicate how likely it is that vending machines will be sampled.
+Vending machines are sampled separately to ensure vending machines are included in the sample Vending machines are sampled together with over the counter outlets, so it is If Yes, please indicate how likely it is that vending machines will be sampled.
+Uending machines are sampled separately to ensure vending machines are included in the sample Vending machines are sampled together with over the counter outlets, so it is ☐ Vending machines are sampled separately to ensure vending machines are included in the sample ☐ Vending machines are sampled together with over the counter outlets, so it is in the sample Uending machines are sampled together with over the counter outlets, so it is ☐ Vending machines are sampled together with over the counter outlets, so it is sampling frame and have a non-zero probability of selection Other reasons (Please describe .)
+5. W Which category below best describes the sample design?
 (Check only one.)
 Census (STOP HERE: Appendix B is complete.)
-Unstratified statewide sample: Simple random sample (Go to Question 9.)
-Systematic random sample (Go to Question 6.)
-Single-stage cluster sample (Go to Question 8.) ☐ Multistage cluster sample (Go to Question 8.)
+Unstratified statewide sample: \boxtimes Simple random sample (Go to Question 9.)
+Systematic random sample (Go to Question 6.) ☐ Single-stage cluster sample (Go to Question 8.) ☐ Multistage cluster sample (Go to Question 8.)
 Stratified sample: Simple random sample (Go to Question 7.)
-Systematic random sample (Go to Question 6.)
-Single-stage cluster sample (Go to Question 7.)
-Multistage cluster sample (Go to Question 7.)
+Systematic random sample (Go to Question 6.) ☐ Single-stage cluster sample (Go to Question 7.) ☐ Multistage cluster sample (Go to Question 7.)
 Other (Please describe and go to Question 9.) escribe the systematic sampling methods.
-(After completing Question 6, go to Question 7
+(After completing Question 6, go to Question 7 stratification is used.
+Otherwise go to Question 9.)